 Central Withholding Agreements

-UPDATE: Starting October 7, 2019, nonresident performers making less than $10,000 in a calendar year now have the ability to apply for a Simplified CWA.
+UPDATE: Starting October 7, 2019, nonresident performers making less than $10,000 in a calendar year now have the ability to apply for a CWA.
 Anyone exceeding $10,000 must apply for the traditional CWA (details below), while those whose earnings fall below the $10,000 threshold can now apply for a streamlined version.
-See this news item and our new webpage for more details on the Simplified CWA.
+See our new webpage for more details on the Simplified CWA.
 Again, the information below pertains to the traditional CWA, available to foreign guest artists whose gross receipts exceed $10,000 per year.

 The Central Withholding Agreement (CWA) is a contract between the IRS, the foreign artist, and a designated “withholding agent.”
 The withholding agent may be the artist’s agent or manager, a presenter, an accountant, or anyone else who is independent of the artist and is acceptable both to the artist and the IRS.
 If the artist obtains a CWA, the IRS will estimate the actual tax that the artist will owe on the tour or series of events, and this is the amount withheld from the artist’s income – as opposed to withholding 30% of the artist’s gross income.
 As noted above, because an artist may deduct certain business expenses from his or her taxable income, and because the artist will be taxed at graduated rates (which are often less than 30%), the CWA will likely reduce substantially the amount to be withheld from the artist’s payments.
 The traditional CWA is only available to artists whose gross income exceeds $10,000 in a calendar year.